The Question of Race in Campus Sexual-Assault Cases

 How race plays into the issue of campus sexual assault is almost completely unacknowledged by the government.
 While the Office for Civil Rights (OCR), which regulates how colleges respond to sexual assault, collects a lot of data on race, it does not require colleges and universities to document the race of the accused and accuser in sexual-assault complaints.
 An OCR investigator told me last year that people at the agency were aware of race as an issue in Title IX cases, but was concerned that it’s “not more of a concern.
 No one’s tracking it.”

 Janet Halley, a professor at Harvard Law School and a self-described feminist, is one of the few people who have publicly addressed the role of race in campus sexual assault.
-Inter-racial assault allegations, she notes, are a category that bears particular scrutiny.
+Interracial assault allegations, she notes, are a category that bears particular scrutiny.
 In a 2015 Harvard Law Review article, “Trading the Megaphone for the Gavel in Title IX Enforcement,” she writes, “American racial history is laced with vendetta-like scandals in which black men are accused of sexually assaulting white women,” followed eventually by the revelation “that the accused men were not wrongdoers at all.”
 She writes that “morning-after remorse can make sex that seemed like a good idea at the time look really alarming in retrospect; and the general social disadvantage that black men continue to carry in our culture can make it easier for everyone in the adjudicative process to put the blame on them.”
 She has observed the phenomenon at her own university: “Case after Harvard case that has come to my attention, including several in which I have played some advocacy or adjudication role, has involved black male respondents.”

 Another Ivy League law professor who has been involved in sexual-assault policy said to me of the issue of race, “Nobody wants to talk about it.”
 He said students are pushing their boundaries and that many hook up with a partner of a different ethnicity for the first time.
 But then, “if there is any kind of perceived injury—emotional or physical—when you cross racial lines, there’s likely to be more animus.
 It needs to be talked about and hasn’t been.”
 The professor requested anonymity, citing the difficulties of publicly discussing the subject.